 Basti (enema) is performed by using herbal oil on the rectum in order to lubricate the intestinal tract.
 It’s actually a great way of removing toxins from the intestinal tract.
 Clearly, not for everyone.
 But if you really want to show compassion to your body this is a great way to do it, because the health benefits are amazing.

-The world is awakening to the power of the Ayurvedic health system.
+The world is awakening to the power of these Ayurveda health practices.
 And only good can come of it.

 Which of the above Ayurvedic practices have you tried?
 And what do you think about Ayurveda in general?